 Imagine that.
 And even now, there is such an item under review.
 It’s more than 99% CBD too.
 Imagine what will happen if someone in the CBD industry tries to sell a product similar to this one.
 Don’t assume the FDA will play fair either.
 They have a track record of ruling against natural health vendors.
 Just look up the court cases involving lovastatin (monacolin K), and vitamin B6 (pyridoxamine).

 Again, don’t mistake me.
-I’m not saying the party will soon be over for small and medium CBD vendors.
+I’m not saying the party will soon be over for small and medium vendors.
 But we need to be ready for what’s coming next.
-And, in case you’re thinking innovation the a way out of this trap…
+And, in case you’re thinking innovation is the way out of this trap…

 The Double-Edged Sword of Specialization

 I know what you’re thinking.
 If the FDA puts a lockdown on a specific CBD formula, you can always innovate your way around it with a custom formula.
 But, what’s to stop them from simply challenging you on how “safe” your unique formula is?
 Again, nothing.
 And it wouldn’t be the first time they’ve pulled such a stunt.

 Again, not trying to be a party pooper.
 But my point is that there’s an obstacle in both directions.